 I want to help you have healthier skin as soon as possible!
 Here are three small changes you can make to your diet starting right now to have healthier skin.

 1- Eliminate Refined Sugar and Artificial Sweeteners.

 As hard as it might be to completely eliminate refined sugars, try it out!
-Even after just a few days of not drinking soda you’ll notice your skin not being as puffy, you’ll have fewer breakouts, and overall your skin will look healthier and cleaner.
-Artificial sweeteners, like those found in diet sodas, can be be especially bad because they strip your skin of hydration. (dry skin anyone?)
+Even after just a few days of not drinking soda, you’ll notice your skin not being as puffy, you’ll have fewer breakouts, and overall your skin will look healthier and cleaner.
+Artificial sweeteners, like those found in diet sodas, can be especially bad because they strip your skin of hydration. (dry skin anyone?)

 If you manage to cut out sweets and sodas with refined sugars but still need to satisfy your sweet tooth, try drinking fresh pressed juices, kombucha, and kefir.
 There are also many options for candy made with natural organic sugars.
 Organic macaroons, sacred heart chocolates, and homemade treats with organic maple sugar or raw honey are my favorites!

 2- Eat more Protein and Higher Quality Grains.